Learn How To Strain Yogurt the Easy Way using a fine mesh strainer to turn regular yogurt into Greek yogurt. No

-If you see whey collecting on top, tip it slightly to allow liquid to run to the sides.
+If you see whey collecting on top, tip it slightly to allow the liquid to run to the sides.

 The strained yogurt will look something like ricotta cheese or even thicker depending on how much whey is drained.
 Whisk it well.
 If too thick, add some whey or milk back in until the consistency is perfect for you.

-If you made the yogurt yourself and it runs through your strainer, it didn’t set up right.
+If you made the yogurt yourself and it runs through your strainer, it didn’t set.
 Check out this post about troubleshooting yogurt or consider one of the following solutions:

 - Add more fresh starter and try re-incubation.
 No guarantees on this.
-Sometimes it works and sometimes it doesn’t.
+Sometimes it works.
+Sometimes it doesn’t.

 - Use cheesecloth or paper towels to reinforce the strainer.
 (I do this only when desperate.)